xsmh/duoqin-doov-hacking/README.md

 - R17 (Z17) Pro (3.5 inch screen)

 # Device button combinations
 We won't be using any of the button combos in this guide, but they are useful to know sometimes.

+- For BROM mode you will need to run mtkclient first, and then hold the button combo and plug in the cable while still holding the buttons.
+- Recovery mode is built into the phone and no cable or program is required.

 | Model | BROM (bootrom) | Recovery |
 | :---  | :--- | :--- |